 I take no delight in talking this way.
 I am not arguing for total uncertainty; I am arguing against what a friend has called “textual absolutism.”
 I am arguing for sufficient certainty, for the amount of certainty God actually has given us—which is a lot!
+There is no ultimate difference in meaning I can discern in the passages I’ve just mentioned; even James 2:18 is making the very same point, just in a slightly different way.
 Even E.F.
 Hills, in his book The King James Version Defended, acknowledges that preservation has not been miraculous, only providential.
 And as my own most important exegetical mentor has said so wisely,

 My own weaknesses as a reader expose me to far more significant misunderstanding than the manuscript differences do, so by far the greatest problems that God must overcome in order to talk to me are within me, not within the transmission process.